The Depo Provera Lawsuit is an ACTIVE Lawsuit

 October 12, 2024 – Bellwether Trials Expected in 2025

-The first bellwether trials in the Depo-Provera litigation are expected to begin mid-2025.
+The first bellwether trials in the Depo-Provera litigation are expected to begin in mid-2025.
 These test cases will provide insight into how juries may respond to the evidence linking Depo-Provera to brain tumors.
 A favorable outcome for plaintiffs in these trials could lead to substantial settlements for other claimants.

 October 9, 2024 – Statute of Limitations Concerns